 - Speed.
 Ozon is actively working to make the search engine response of search results to sellers' and customers' actions fastest possible.

 - Transparency.
 All the details of the search operation on Ozon are open.
-Ozon does not affect the ranking of products in the search results and does not hide what factors lie behind it.
+Ozon doesn’t affect the ranking of products in the search results and doesn’t hide its work principles.

 Ozon search scheme #

 The process begins as a customer performs a search on the Ozon website.
 It consists of several stages.

 Request generation and candidate selection

 Every day customers make millions of search queries on the Ozon search engine.
 To make sure that everyone finds the necessary product among millions of others, at the first stage the search engine generates a large list of candidate products, whose names and various attributes contain words from the search query.
 For each request, this list can contain up to 500,000 products.

 The search engine sorts the received candidates to sort out 2,000 products with the highest text relevance.
 If necessary, the range can be expanded, and the engine will load extra 2,000 products.

 For the resulting list of 2,000 products we now need to estimate the probability with which customers may buy them.
 The ranking of these products depends on the product features that have proven to be most important to customers in the past.
 To figure it out, Ozon compares the product features and customer behavior.
 The result is a score for each product on a scale from 0 to 1.